A Passing Fancy: Aftermath

 Original member and guiding light, Jay Telfer went on to perform and record as a solo artist.
-In the spring of 1969, he recorded an unreleased album for Bernie Finkelstein with contributions from Kensington Market members Keith McKie, John Mills Cockell and Alex Darou; Malcolm Tomlinson and Louis McKelvey from Milkwood; Murray McLauchlan and Kevin Staples, who later found fame with Rough Trade.
+In the spring of 1969, he recorded an unreleased album for Bernie Finkelstein with contributions from Kensington Market members Keith McKie, John Mills Cockell, and Alex Darou; Malcolm Tomlinson and Louis McKelvey from Milkwood; Murray McLauchlan and Kevin Staples, who later found fame with Rough Trade.
 Telfer died in May 2009.

 Staples also played guitar on an album that Telfer and Fergus Hambleton recorded together for Allied Records called "Come Together" as Goody Two Shoes.
-Telfer resumed a solo career and recorded a string of singles and a 1974 album, "Time Has Tied Me" for Axe Records in 1973–1974.
-On that album, Jay brought back Murray McLauchlan, Malcolm Tomlinson, Fred Mollin, Rick Mann, Fergus Hambleton and Kevin Staples.

-In 1975, Jay Telfer moved to LA to marry and quickly divorce Bonnie Bedelia and later became a script writer for Cannon Films, which included 1977's Kid Vengeance, starring Jim Brown, Lee Van Cleef and Leif Garrett.
+Telfer resumed a solo career and recorded a string of singles and a 1974 album, Time Has Tied Me for Axe Records in 1973–1974.
+On that album, Jay brought back Murray McLauchlan, Malcolm Tomlinson, Fred Mollin, Rick Mann, Fergus Hambleton, and Kevin Staples.
+In 1975, Jay Telfer moved to Los Angeles to marry and quickly divorce Bonnie Bedelia and later became a script writer for Cannon Films, which included 1977's Kid Vengeance, starring Jim Brown, Lee Van Cleef, and Leif Garrett.
 In Toronto in 1979, Telfer wrote You've Come a Long Way, Katie a three-hour piece on cross-addiction for CBC.

 Brian Price graduated dentistry in 1972 and practiced for eight years before he founded Tridont Dental Centres in 1980.
 Tridont opened 107 dental offices under from coast to coast in Canada.
 Price challenged dentists' right to advertise their services to the public in 1988.
 He won a unanimous Supreme Court of Canada decision in 1990 wherein all professionals in Canada can now advertise their services.
-In 1990 Price left the health care industry and created Parkhurst Products Inc. a hockey card manufacturer.
+In 1990, Price left the health care industry and created Parkhurst Products Inc. a hockey card manufacturer.
 Currently, he owns in the Game, Inc. a sports card and memorabilia manufacturing company based in Vaughan, Ontario.

 Hambleton also went solo and later played with the bands Rain and The Basics and with reggae act The Sattalites.
 Final A Passing Fancy drummer, Wally Cameron was briefly involved with Leigh Ashford as well as lead singer Glenn Brown who also was involved with Leigh Ashford.

 Rick Mann changed his name back to Richard Fruchtman and played bass with Whiskey Howl, a seminal Canadian blues band, from 1970 to 1972.
-He then freelanced and played with Dan Aykroyd, Gilda Radner, Paul Shaffer, Doug Henning, The Diamonds, Doug Kershaw, Dan Hill, Richard Newell (aka King Biscuit Boy), Tony Kosinec, String Band.
+He then freelanced and played with Dan Aykroyd, Gilda Radner, Paul Shaffer, Doug Henning, The Diamonds, Doug Kershaw, Dan Hill, Richard Newell (aka King Biscuit Boy), Tony Kosinec, and String Band.

 A Passing Fancy reunited for a one-off concert date in Toronto's Yorkville village in 1988.

 Later Telfer became publisher and editor of the antique collector's magazine Wayback Times.

-JAMES TELFER Died 20 May 2009, in his 61st year.
+James Telfer died May 20, 2009, aged 61.